ucsdwcsng/beamarmor/README.md

 The improvement from BeamArmor must be visible once the Timer 2 expires.

-## BeamArmor Demo - Manual BeamArmor turn ON/OFF
+## BeamArmor Demo: Manual BeamArmor turn ON/OFF
 In this demo setup, BeamArmor can be turned ON/OFF with a GUI.

 ### Setup